Secodis/TSS-WEB/Controls/SecImpl_FileUploads.md

 # B.3 - Secure Fileuploads and Downloads

 ## {{site.TITLE_IMPL_FILEUPLOADS_AUTH}}
-All file uploads SHOULD be authenticated by the user on the server-side (= function only available within the authenticated user area) and MUST implement suitable controls to prevent denial of service attacks if available to non-authenticated users.
+All file uploads SHOULD be authenticated by the user on the server side (= function only available within the authenticated user area) and MUST implement suitable controls to prevent denial of service attacks if available to non-authenticated users.

 ## {{site.TITLE_IMPL_FILEUPLOADS_STORAGE}}
 1. Uploaded files SHOULD be stored in a database.